 Dr. Parameswaran Hari, Professor of Hematology at the Medical College of Wisconsin, discusses the long-term follow-up of the STaMINA study.

-Long term outcomes are similar using ITT, but as treated analysis suggested a progression-free survival benefit for patients who had undergone tandem autologous hematopoietic cell transplant, driven mainly by patients with high-risk multiple myeloma.
+Long-term outcomes are similar using intention to treat (ITT), but as treated analysis suggested a progression-free survival benefit for patients who had undergone tandem autologous hematopoietic cell transplant, driven mainly by patients with high-risk multiple myeloma.
 Lenalidomide discontinuation even at 38 mo was associated with inferior progression-free survival.

 Clinical trial information: NCT02322320